RCA 501: History

 RCA's pioneering work in transistors in other products provided its engineers with the basis needed to design effective use of transistors in early solid-state electronic computer systems as well.
-After three years of development, RCA introduced by 1959 the all-transistor RCA 501, a medium- to large-scale computer which – according to the sales brochures – was "the world's most advanced electronic data processing system".
+After three years of development, by 1959 RCA introduced the all-transistor RCA 501, a medium- to large-scale computer which – according to the sales brochures – was "the world's most advanced electronic data processing system".
 It was designed by industrial designer John Vassos, who employed a modular design strategy, framing the computer and its components as a system and not as individual units.
 He also used color coding to assist the operator to run the machine in an "orderly and fully controlled manner" according to the advertisement.

-The Air Force purchased a 501 system in 1959 for $121,698.
-Other customers included the Navy, Army, State Farm Life Insurance, and General Tire and Rubber Company.
+The United States Air Force purchased a 501 system in 1959 for $121,698.
+Other customers included the US Navy and Army, State Farm Life Insurance, and General Tire and Rubber Company.

 A compatible version of the RCA 501 was sold by English Electric as their model KDP10/KDF8.

 Features

-The RCA 501 utilized advanced manufacturing techniques such as pluggable card units or printed circuit boards.
-It also included a centralized operating console, from which the operator could control all aspects of the computer from one location, including starting and stopping of programs.
-It also used high-speed magnetic-core memory, expandable from 16k to 260k characters.
-An optional drum memory unit could provide up to 1.5 million characters of storage, and up to 63 magnetic tape units could be installed.
-The tape drives utilized variable length records, whereby the "data on [the] tape [is] in proportion to the length of the data in each entry."
+The RCA 501 utilizes advanced manufacturing techniques such as pluggable card units or printed circuit boards.
+It also includes a centralized operating console, from which the operator can control all aspects of the computer from one location, including starting and stopping of programs.
+It also uses high-speed magnetic-core memory, expandable from 16k to 260k characters.
+An optional drum memory unit can provide up to 1.5 million characters of storage, and up to 63 magnetic tape units could be installed.
+The tape drives utilize variable-length records, whereby the "data on [the] tape [is] in proportion to the length of the data in each entry."